hymkor/findo/readme.md

 Example-1: no arguments and no redirect
 -------------------------------------

-findo.exe prints the tree under the current directory.
+`findo` prints the tree under the current directory.

 ```
 $ findo